Courses | Certification | Tour | Requirements | FAQ | Instructor | Contact

 How long will I be able to access the course material?

 You will have access to all of the different materials presented throughout the 3-month session of that particular course.
 During the final week of each course, you will be sent a reminder via e-mail regarding the approaching conclusion of that session so that you can download everything you would like to keep such as the notated examples, text, audio tracks, and play-alongs.
 You can then continue to review that course material for as long as you'd like.
-E-mail and toll-free phone support will be provided for the duration of 1 year after the completion of your course.
+E-mail support will be provided for the duration of 1 year after the completion of your course.

 How much overlap exists in the content between the courses?